ivoryzh/ivoryOS-plugin-template/README.md

 # Hello World Plugin for IvoryOS

 This is a template plugin for extending Ivory OS with standalone pages.
-It demonstrates how to structure a plugin using Flask's Blueprint system and integrate with IvoryOS through an entry point.
+It demonstrates how to structure a plugin using Flask's Blueprint and integrate with IvoryOS through an entry point.

 ## Features

 - Uses Flask's `Blueprint` to modularize the plugin.
 - Includes a WebSocket (`SocketIO`) integration.
+- Includes hardware access for components that are initialized for **IvoryOS**
-- Can function as a standalone page or as part of the IvoryOS ecosystem.
+- Can function as a standalone page or as part of the IvoryOS.
-- Requires an entry point in `setup.py` for automatic discovery.
+- Can support direct config (option 1) or entry point in `setup.py` for automatic discovery (option 2).
 ![img.png](docs%2Fimg.png)
 ## Plugin Structure